Hidden Time – What the Ice at Morteratsch Tells Us

 The Morteratsch Glacier: A Case Study

-The Morteratsch Glacier, located in the Bernina region of the Swiss Alps, really shows us how dynamic Alpine glaciers can be.
-About 20,000 years ago, during the last Ice Age, it was actually part of the larger Inn Glacier system.
-As the climate warmed, the glacier started to retreat.
-Around 14,000 years ago, it still extended into the Bernina Valley, being about 400 meters thick!
-Then, in the early Holocene, about 10,000 years ago, it almost reached what is now Pontresina.
-Since then, the glacier has been continuously pulling back, with some fluctuations due to climate shifts.
-It made its last significant advance during the "Little Ice Age" around 1850, almost reaching today's Morteratsch train station.
-However, since systematic measurements began in 1878, the glacier has retreated by over 2,600 meters (Wikipedia).
+The Morteratsch Glacier in the Bernina region provides a striking illustration of the dynamics of Alpine glaciers.
+During the last Ice Age, around 20,000 years ago, it was part of the Inn Glacier system.
+About 14,000 years ago, it still extended into the Bernina Valley with a thickness of around 400 meters.
+In the early Holocene, about 10,000 years ago, it reached nearly the present-day town of Pontresina.
+During the “Little Ice Age” around 1850, it made its final advance, extending almost to the present-day Morteratsch train station.
+Since systematic measurements began in 1878, the glacier has retreated by over 2,600 meters.